akisfoo/graphite-installation/graphite.md

 Graphite Installation
 =====================
 Just the steps to install/configure the damn thing on debian.
+I'm not sure if I will create a quick script for it, probably I will for my convenience and put it on the same repo.

 ## Packages
 Install the following packages: